Sphaerosyllis levantina: Description

-S. levantina's ventral simple chaeta on the posterior chaetigers are sigmoid and smooth.
+Sphaerosyllis levantina's ventral simple chaeta on the posterior chaetigers are sigmoid and smooth.
 Anteriorly, the parapodium exhibit two aciculae, one distally bent at a right angle, with an acuminate tip, the other being straight and blunt; posterior parapodium shows only one acicula as previously described.
 Its pharynx occupies three chaetigers, with a width spanning more than ¾ of the width of the proventricle.
 Its pharyngeal tooth is located on its anterior margin, surrounded by a crown of soft papillae.
 The proventricle possesses 15 to 17 muscle cell rows.
 The pygidium is papillated, with two anal cirri twice as long as the dorsal cirri.

 Sphaerosyllis levantina and Sphaerosyllis minima are alike, by having serrated blades of falcigers throughout the body.
 S. minima, however has a stronger dorso-ventral gradation of the falcigers' blades.
 Sphaerosyllis capensis, Sphaerosyllis taylori, and Sphaerosyllis sandrae also show similarities with S. levantina, especially with regards to the shape and serration of the falcigers' blades, but S. capensis has all antennae positioned in line, and S. taylori shows no dorso-ventral gradation of the falciger blade length, while S. sandrae has smooth falcigerous blades posteriorly and parapodial glands with hyaline material.
 All of these species differ from Sphaerosyllis levantina by lacking a subdistal spine on the falcigers' blades.
 Three species of Sphaerosyllis are known to possess this spine: S. hystrix, Sphaerosyllis parabulbosa and S. boeroi.
 S. parabulbosa differs from S. levantina by carrying minuscule dorsal cirri and antennae, by the exhibiting a subdistal spine only the posterior falcigers' blades and by the smooth blades of its posterior falcigers.
 S. boeroi, in turn, differs from S. levantina in having significantly longer falciger blades, which simultaneously show more pronounced dorso-ventral gradation.
 S. hystrix can be distinguished from S. levantina by showing smooth or finely serrated posterior falcigers, even when the spine is present.
 Concomitantly, blades of the dorsalmost falcigers show anteroposterior gradation in length in hystrix, whereas in levantina they are of similar length throughout its body.
 S. hystrix also possesses a considerably narrower pharynx.

 Distribution

-S. levantina was found in fine to medium sands in Haifa Bay, at a depth of 10.5 m.
+Sphaerosyllis levantina was found in fine to medium sands in Haifa Bay, at a depth of 10.5 m.
 Its distribution includes the Israeli coast (Levantine Basin).